 Tornadoes strike with incredible velocity.
 Wind speeds may approach 300 miles per hour.
 These winds can uproot trees and structures and turn harmless objects into deadly missiles, all in a matter of seconds.
 Mobile homes are particularly vulnerable to tornadoes.

-North Carolina has an average of 31 tornadoes a year.
+North Carolina has an average of about 29 tornadoes a year with the most active months being April and May.
 Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Nebraska, Oklahoma, South Dakota and Texas are the states at greatest risk.

 - The best protection during a tornado is in an interior room on the lowest level of a building, preferably a basement or storm cellar.

 - Tornadoes are measured using the Enhanced Fujita Tornado Scale, or the EF-scale.
 This scale ranks tornadoes 0-5, based on the wind estimates of a tornado, based on damage across 28 different types of tornado indicators.

 - Injury or deaths most often occur when buildings collapse, people are hit by flying objects or people are caught in a car.